lucasmouilleron/thirdPartyServices/guidelines-and-tips.md

 Facebook connect
 ----------------
-- Facebook does not store any 3rd party (our) informations, they have to be stored on the website / webapp servers
+- Facebook does __not store any 3rd party (our) informations__, they have to be stored on the website / webapp servers
-- Loging in on a website with Facebook connect means the user logs in on Facebook and the website tries to find an account with the Facebook user ID.
+- __Loging in__ on a website with Facebook connect means the user logs in on Facebook and the website tries to __find an account with the Facebook user ID__ in its database.
 If so, the user becomes connected, if not, initiating registering process
-- Registering on a website with Facebook connect means the user logs in on Facebook and creating an account on the website servers with user's Facebook infos
+- __Registering on__ a website with Facebook connect means the user logs in on Facebook and creating an account on the website servers with user's Facebook infos

 Canvas App VS Website app
 -------------------------
-- Canvas app provide integrated experience within Facebook plateform
+- Canvas app provide __integrated experience__ within Facebook plateform
-- Canvas app can use all the Graph API
+- Canvas app can use __all__ the Graph API
-- Website app runs within a website and mainly offers social plugins, publishing and Facebook connect
+- Website app runs within a website and __only__ offers social plugins, publishing and Facebook connect
-- Some Graph API elements can not or should not be access from a website App : friends list, Game API (notifications, requests)
+- Therefore, some Graph API elements __can not or should__ not be access from a website App : friends list, Game API (notifications, requests)
-- This can be dodged by declaring app as a Canvas app and Website app and using it on website, though not allowed by [Facebook policies](https://developers.facebook.com/policy))
+- This can be dodged by declaring app as a Canvas app and Website app and using it on website, though not allowed by Facebook policies

 Graph API
 ---------
-- It is possible to invite friends to a Canvas App (Canvas app only)
+- It is possible to __invite friends__ to an app (Canvas app only)
-- It is possible to send notifications to users (Canvas app only)
+- It is possible to __send notifications__ to users (Canvas app only)
+- It is __not__ possible to __get images of a post__ if it contains multiple images (just the first one is available)
+- It is possible to get __all images uploaded__ by a user (`user-id/photos/uploaded`)

 Mobile
 -----